Department Website

 Program Requirements

-The major requires nine 4-point courses (36 credits) above the intermediate level and completed with a grade of C or better (courses graded Pass/Fail do not count).
-All students must concentrate in either Spanish or Portuguese and must take at least five courses conducted in their language of concentration as outlined below.
+The major requires nine 4-credit courses (36 credits) above the intermediate level and completed with a grade of C or better (courses graded Pass/Fail do not count).
+Students must concentrate in either Spanish or Portuguese and must take at least five courses conducted in their language of concentration as outlined below.

 Course List